33sah/Endo-Radiotherapy/README.md

     ./cancer.exe -m {macro_file} -t {number_of_threads} -p {physics_list}

 The macro files available are:
-- Cancer1.mac: For the simulation of cancer cell damage
+- cancer1.mac: For the simulation of cancer cell damage
-- Cancer2.mac: For the simulation of fat cell damage
+- cancer2.mac: For the simulation of fat cell damage
-- Cancer3.mac: For the simulation of pancreatic cell damage
+- cancer3.mac: For the simulation of pancreatic cell damage
-- Vis.mac for the visualisation of the simulations.
+- vis.mac for the visualisation of the simulations.
 This can be run with the other macro files by uncommenting the line:

       /control/execute {macro_file}

+All cancer files have their proton alternatives named as: cancer{n}proton.mac

 The physics_list parameter is a choice of numbers between 2 and 6 with the main options being G4EmDNAPhysics_option2, G4EmDNAPhysics_option4 or G4EmDNAPhysics_option6